Please wait while we process your payment

 The italicized section about the boys who tease Rufus focuses on Rufus's point of view, allowing us to see what a kind, sensitive, and intelligent little boy he is.
 He is torn between wanting to be liked and being afraid that the boys will make fun of him.
 However, he persists in believing that at least some of the boys genuinely like him, so he keeps performing for them over and over.
 Some of the older boys realize that in order to keep Rufus performing the song, they must pretend to chide the younger boys who laugh at Rufus; this ruse is generally successful.

-The specter of racism becomes evident once again in the boys' teasing, as they taunt Rufus with a rhyme including other names that black people used, such as "Rastus."
-The last line of the rhyme emphasizes the economic poverty of black people at that time, implying that blacks do not have enough money to pay their own rent.
-Indeed, the narrative takes place just fifty years after the end of the Civil War, a time when racism is still a prominent part of Southern society.
+The specter of racism becomes evident once again in the boys' teasing, as they taunt Rufus with a rhyme including other names that Black people used, such as "Rastus."
+The last line of the rhyme emphasizes the economic poverty of Black people at that time, implying that Black people do not have enough money to pay their own rent.
+Indeed, the narrative takes place just fifty years after the end of the Civil War, a time when racism and Jim Crow are still prominent parts of Southern society.

 Ace your assignments with our guide to A Death in the Family!